bdang303/boolean_ballers/README.md

-# boolean_ballers
+# Boolean_Ballers

 ## Overview

 Project is centered around sports analytics with a focus on data from the National Basketbal Association (NBA).
+Our goal is to determine if there is any correlation between NBA players salary per team and wins during the regular seaons and post season.
+We also want to be able to look at various statistics within a basketball team and see if there is a certain stat that provides teams with more success, I.E. FGA, 3P%, ASTs.
+We selected this topic because we want to see what the potential outcomes for future teams might be based on statitics of players and team salary.
+Furthermore, we feel that based on this data we can potentially predict Win PCT and post season outcomes a year prior to the results.

 ## Topic Details